Wednesday, August 24, 2022

 In this first part of the Parasha, included in the promises that will result in obedience, there are several echoes of Parashat Sh'lach Lecha (Bamidbar 13:1-15:41), that relate to the spies' report.
 In their account, ten of the spies announced that the land "devours – literally eats – its inhabitants" and what's more, there are "giants [there], the descendants of Anak…" (13:33).
 In response (in 14:9) Yehoshua and Calev chided the complaining Israelites who believed this report, by declaring that "the people of the land are our bread…".
 This idea is now picked up In Dvarim 7:16, where YHVH promises to Yisrael, that they will, literally, "eat all the peoples whom YHVH your Elohim is giving you".
 Moreover, the "descendants of Anak" will be consumed by Him (ref.
 9:2-4).

 In spite of all the material wealth and the increase promised at the beginning of the Parasha, and later in 8:7-10, sandwiched in between these two passages, in 8:3, is the following passage: “And He has humbled you, and caused you to hunger, and caused you to eat the manna, which you had not known, and your fathers had not known, in order to cause you to know that man shall not live by bread alone, but man shall live by every word that proceeds from the mouth of YHVH” (italics added).
 All material goods, whether plentifully or scantily supplied, are the outcome of a “word that proceeds from the mouth of YHVH”.
 One way or another He ‘calls the shots’.
 Moreover, it is not these provisions, again whether in great or small quantities, which determine life or the quality thereof but “every word that proceeds from the mouth of YHVH”.
-When Yeshua cited this very scripture, in a situation somewhat similar to that of Yisrael, which like Him was tried (according to 8:2, 3, 16) in the wilderness, He passed the test and overcame his trial (Mat.
+When Yeshua cited this very scripture, in a situation somewhat similar to that of Yisrael, which like Him was tried (according to 8:2, 3, 16) in the wilderness, He passed the test and overcame His trial (Mat.
 4:4; Luke 4:4).

 The word “bread” - “lechem” - is many times translated as “food”, as indeed it is a generic term for man’s sustenance.
 The root of “lechem” is l.ch.m (lamed, chet, mem), with the last two consonants - ch.m - making up the word “cha-m,” meaning “hot” or “warm”.
 Only by baking the dough in a hot oven will it turn into the desired edible substance.
 Hence, heat, energy, and effort are all part of the bread-making process.
 Another noun that shares the root l.ch.m is “milchama”, which is “war”, as does the verb tofight, or struggle for one’s existence or survival” – “lachom”.
 The closeness of these two terms is well illustrated by two verses in Mishley (Proverbs) 23.
 Verse 1 says: “When you sit down to eat with a ruler, look carefully at what is before you”.
 The Hebrew for “eat” reads here “lilchom”, which literally means “to fight”, but because of l.ch.m’s dual meaning it is possible to read the verb as “eat” or more literally “to partake of bread”.
 Verse 6 of the same chapter says: “Do not eat the bread of one who has an evil eye, and do not desire his delicacies”.
 Here “eat” is “tilcham”, which again could be read as “fight”.
 We may infer, therefore, that if man were to live solely by the bread of his own making (or imagine that he does), he would have to fight and strive for it.
 Thus, once again, we turn to Zechariah 4:6 “not by might, nor by power, but by My Spirit, says YHVH of Hosts”, which proves to be very applicable.